World War Z (2019 video game): Gameplay

-Marseille

-With one of the largest zombie hordes in Europe headed straight for Marseille, four members of the French Resistance battle their way through the streets to obtain weapons and medicine before it arrives.
-They soon learn that a missile battery set up in Fort Niolon across the bay has gone dark, depriving the area of its much needed firepower required to stop the horde.
-Volunteering to investigate, the group finally arrives at the fort after fighting through a town and a factory.
-There, they find survivors holed up in a fortified building, and a giant swarm of zombies climbing up the hill towards their position.
-With no time to lose, the group is forced to commandeer the battery in order to stop the swarm.
-Using missile launchers to trigger avalanches that halt the swarm, they eventually succeed in lifting the siege, and returns to Marseille upon learning that the city is under attack.
-Rallying at Fort Saint-Jean, the group stages a final stand against the horde as night approaches, setting up fire moats and sealing breaches along the way.
-Overwhelmed and outnumbered, they struggle to contact Fort Niolon as their radios are disabled in the attack.
-They eventually signal the battery with a flare gun, who respond with a missile barrage that obliterates much of the horde, thereby saving the city.

 Development

 Approximately 100 people of Saber Interactive worked on the game.
-The studio decided to use the World War Z license for the game as they felt that there were too many risks involved in marketing a brand new intellectual property.
+The studio decided to use the World War Z license for the game as they felt that there were too many risks involved in marketing a new intellectual property.
 Matt Karch, CEO of Saber Interactive, described the game as the combination of both the 2013 film and the 2006 novel.
-Gerry Lane, the character played by Brad Pitt in the 2013 movie, is not in the game as the team opted to include multiple survivors who have their own stories.
+Gerry Lane, the character played by Brad Pitt from the 2013 film, does not appear in the game as the team opted to include multiple survivors who have their own stories.
 The team took inspiration from The Chronicles of Riddick: Escape from Butcher Bay when they were exploring how they could incorporate elements from the film and the book into the game.
 Left 4 Dead also inspired the developer when they were crafting the game's gameplay.
 A proprietary game engine named the Swarm Engine was used to power the game and render the huge zombie hordes.
+The Swarm Engine is purposefully built to handle up to 500 zombies on the screen at one time.

 The game was announced at The Game Awards 2017.
 The game was released on 19 April 2019 for Microsoft Windows, PlayStation 4 and Xbox One.
 Focus Home Interactive and Mad Dog Games served as the title's distributor.
-It was also an Epic Games Store exclusive.
+It was an Epic Games Store exclusive.
 Saber planned to support the game by introducing more episodes, characters, settings, and competitive game modes, after the game's launch.